 Halstead, KS | learningcenter.org

 The Kansas Learning Center for Health is the nation’s second oldest health care museum, with a 7,000-square-foot learning center, including interactive exhibits, classrooms, and Valeda, a transparent anatomical mannequin.
-Since 1975, KLCH has offered schools supplemental health education courses designed to enhance classroom curriculum by meeting or exceeding the state’s Next Generation Science and Health standards, and including hands-on, interactive activities.
-Now, KLCH is taking the show on the road in NW Kansas.
+Since 1965, KLCH has offered schools supplemental health education courses designed to enhance classroom curriculum by meeting or exceeding the state’s Next Generation Science and Health standards, and including hands-on, interactive activities.
+Now, KLCH is taking the show on the road in Northwest Kansas.

 Students will learn how to apply the MyPlate and the Nutrition Facts label to their everyday eating habits.
 They also learn the importance of balancing their food intake with their physical activity for a “Winning Combination.”